maxmind/libmaxminddb/doc/intro.md

 Resolves the IP address addr into ip. ip is a pointer to `in_addr` or `in6_addr` depend on your inputs.

-For IPv4 it is probpaly
+For IPv4 it is probably

     status = MMDB_resolve_address( addr, AF_INET, 0, ip );